What is NC/AMB on Sony Headphones?

 How to Use the NC/AMB Button

-Using the NC/AMB button is simple.
-One press changes the mode, and the change is confirmed with a voice prompt.
-Press once for ANC.
-Press again for Ambient.
-Press again to turn both off.
+Using the NC/AMB button is straightforward.
+One press changes the mode with voice confirmation.
+Press once for ANC, again for Ambient, and once more to turn both off.

-In louder spaces, I had to lower playback volume to hear ambient sounds clearly, especially on the WF series.
-Even then, the switching itself worked reliably, without delay or missed inputs.
+In noisy environments, lowering playback volume helps hear ambient sounds clearly, especially on WF series models.
+Mode switching remains reliable without delays or missed inputs.

 What Is Active Noise Cancelling (ANC)?